ujjukumar/brightnessctl-rs/conductor/tech-stack.md

 ## Core Language & Toolchain
 - **Rust (Stable):** Chosen for its performance, memory safety, and zero-cost abstractions, essential for a high-performance system utility.
+- **Serde:** Used for robust and efficient JSON serialization/deserialization of application settings.
 - **MSVC Toolchain:** Required for native Windows integration and compatibility with system libraries.

 ## Operating System & Platform